YahooArchive/mojito/docs/dev_guide/topics/mojito_data.rst

 will negatively affect performance and security as data is transmitted back and forth between the client and server.

+Also, the ``pageData`` object is not preserved during RPC calls, meaning that the object is not passed between the client and server when making tunnel requests.
+This is a limitation because Mojito can't predict the size of ``pageData``, so it's not possible to resolve conflicts between what is returned from a tunnel request and what was potentially changed on the client at the page level.
+If you want to preserve the state during RPC calls, we recommend you use the ``data`` object, which is more self-contained per mojit instance, although it does not necessarily mean you will not have conflicts.

 .. _mojito_data_sharing-data_addon:

 Data Addon